 In all Qualcomm products with Android releases from CAF using the Linux kernel, an argument to a hypervisor function is not properly validated.

-In all Qualcomm products with Android releases from CAF using the Linux kernel, the length in an HCI command is not properly checked for validity.
+In all Android releases from CAF using the Linux kernel, an array index in an ALSA routine is not properly validating potentially leading to kernel stack corruption.

 In all Qualcomm products with Android releases from CAF using the Linux kernel, a pointer is not properly validated in a QTEE system call.